-Chapter 9 - Boolean operators, and more about the return statement
+Chapter 9 - Boolean operators, and more about the return statement¶

-This section introduces the boolean operators represented by the Python keywords and, or, and not.
+.
 Boolean operators enable us to simplify the logic of conditional statements by combining boolean expressions.

-1.1 The boolean operators
+1.1 The boolean operators¶

 Let’s start by looking at an example that we used in a previous chapter: Mousetraps are sold online for 2.00 each plus .50 for shipping, with free shipping for orders of 30 or more.
 The logic that we used to calculate the shipping could be expressed like this (where num refers to the number ordered):

-shipping_cost = num * .50
+if num >= 30: shipping_cost = 0 else: shipping_cost = num * .50

 Now suppose that shipping is also free for customers in zip code 50011.
 So before computing the shipping cost, we have to check the zip code.
-Assume that zip_code is a variable representing the zip code.
+Assume that zip_code

 This makes sense, but doesn’t it seem a bit strange that the line ``shipping_cost = 0``appears in two places?

-After all, there are only two possibilities, either the shipping cost is zero, or else it’s num times 50 cents.
-It seems like what we really want to say is something like this:
+After all, there are only two possibilities, either the shipping cost is zero, or else it’s num

 So what goes in the blank?
 Logically we want to say “if num is at least 30 or the zip code is 50011, then the shipping is free”.
-Well, that’s the purpose of the or operator in Python.
-We can just write:
+Well, that’s the purpose of the or

-if num >= 30 or zip_code == 50010:
+if num >= 30 or zip_code == 50010: shipping_cost = 0 else: shipping_cost = num * .50

-To define exactly what the or operator does, let’s first summarize the possibilities and list the outcomes we intend.
+operator does, let’s first summarize the possibilities and list the outcomes we intend.
 Each of the expressions can be either true or false, so there are four possibilities.

 If num is at least 30 and the zip code is 50011, then shipping is free.